John Geddes (bishop): Bishop

 Bishop John Geddes' bookplate and coat of arms from The Geddes Burns.

-He was elected the Coadjutor and assistant to Bishop Hay by the Sacred Congregation for the Propagation of the Faith on 13 September 1779, which was approved by Pope Pius VI on 19 September 1779, and expedited on 29 September 1779.
+He was elected the coadjutor and assistant to Bishop Hay by the Sacred Congregation for the Propagation of the Faith on 13 September 1779, which was approved by Pope Pius VI on 19 September 1779, and expedited on 29 September 1779.
 His papal brief to the titular see of Marocco o Marruecos was dated 30 September 1779 and was consecrated at Madrid on 30 November 1779 (St. Andrew's Day) by Francisco Antonio de Lorenzana y Butrón, Archbishop of Toledo, assisted by Francisco Mateo Aguiriano Gómez and Felipe Pérez Santa María, auxiliary bishops of Toledo.

-Following his consecration, Geddes returned to Scotland, where he assisted Bishop Hay.
+Following his consecration, Geddes returned to Scotland, where he assisted Hay.
 Although they had been friends at the Scots College in Rome, Hay and Geddes had very different personalities and their opinions on certain matters were sometimes at variance.
-For example, Hay viewed the Highland Clearances as a positive development as they moved the Gaelic-speaking laity to the Scottish Lowlands, a position with which Geddes strongly disagreed.
+Hay viewed the Highland Clearances as a positive development as they moved the Gaelic-speaking laity to the Scottish Lowlands, a position with which Geddes strongly disagreed.

-Geddes had a reputation for gentleness and was credited by the District's priests with softening Hay's otherwise autocratic tendencies.
+Geddes had a reputation for gentleness and was credited by the district's priests with softening Hay's otherwise autocratic tendencies.
 It was later written by one such priest, "Men revered the bishop, but they loved the coadjutor."

-Geddes became a very well-known figure in Edinburgh, where he was left in charge of the mission after Bishop Hay was reassigned to Scalan in Glenlivet.
+Geddes became a very well-known figure in Edinburgh, where he was left in charge of the mission after Hay was reassigned to Scalan in Glenlivet.
 In the process, Geddes befriended many of the most prominent statesmen and intellectuals of the Scottish Enlightenment, including Edmund Burke, Joseph Black, William Creech, Henry Mackenzie, John Home, and many influential members of the Scottish nobility in his quest to both defend his persecuted flock and achieve the repeal of the Popery Act 1698 and the other remaining anti-Catholic penal laws.